Today’s delicious dish – Mexican Hot Chocolate

 - 1 Tablespoon butter

 To make filling, heat Mexican Hot Chocolate in microwave for 1 minute, then stir well.
 Combine sugar, cocoa powder, flour, and cornstarch in a medium bowl.
 Whisk in half of hot chocolate to make a smooth mixture, then whisk in the rest.
-Microwave mixture for 4 minutes, stopping each minute to whisk and scrape down sides of bowl.
+Microwave mixture for 4 minutes, stopping every 30 seconds to whisk and scrape down sides of bowl.
 Hot mixture should be thick.
 Beat eggs in a smaller bowl.
 Temper eggs by whisking in a few spoonfuls of the hot mixture, one at a time.
 Carefully add tempered egg mixture to hot mixture, whisking until completely combined and smooth.
-Scrape down bowl and microwave 1 minute.
+Scrape down bowl and microwave for 30 seconds, then whisk and scrape down the bowl, and microwave for another 30 seconds.
 Add butter and almond extract and whisk again until completely smooth.
-Scrape down bowl and let stand 15 minutes.
-Whisk once more, then pour filling into baked crust.
+Scrape down bowl and let filling stand and cool for 15 minutes.
+Whisk and scrape bowl once more, then pour filling into baked crust.
 Cover surface of pie filling with plastic wrap, making sure plastic is actually touching the filling, and refrigerate pie at least 3 hours.

 Before serving pie, whip together cream and sugar until soft peaks form.
 Top each piece with a heaping spoonful of whipped cream.